Mode8fx/FighterSort/README.md

 - Change the slots of all your mods
 - Export specific slots from a multi-slot mod (e.g. if a mod has 8 slots but you only want 3 of them)
 - Handle extra slots above c07
+  - This is currently bugged; sometimes it works fine, sometimes it doesn't.
+You can use the `-v` flag when running FighterSort to only use vanilla slots and ignore extra, or `-e` to force everything into extra slots.
 - Fix normally-incompatible swaps (e.g. putting a female Inkling mod on a male Inkling slot) by copying the necessary model files from an ArcExplorer export
 - (Re)generate config.json for each mod
 - Issue a warning when a vanilla slot mod conflicts with an extra slot mod